robang74/redfishos/README.md

 To learn how your business can benefit from the RedFish OS adoption, check this [PDF presentation](RedFishOS-presentation-A4.pdf) introduced by a less than 200 words executive summary.

+About the logo and the product branding, check the [logo folder](logo#redfish-os-logo).
+It contains the logo in several options, the pantones, the animation, how the textual menu interface presents itself and a couple of videos.

 ---

 ### About SFOS refactoring